U.S. Democrats pass $1 trln infrastructure bill, ending daylong standoff - Up News Info

 Pelosi and other top Democrats have said that fails to account for increased tax enforcement and savings from lower prescription drug prices.

-(Reporting by David Morgan, Susan Cornwell and Makini Brice, additional reporting by Trevor Hunnitcutt and Alexandra Alper; Writing by Andy Sullivan; Editing by Scott Malone, Will Dunham and Jonathan Oatis)
+(Reporting by David Morgan, Susan Cornwell and Makini Brice, additional reporting by Steve Holland, Trevor Hunnitcutt and Alexandra Alper; Writing by Andy Sullivan; Editing by Scott Malone, Will Dunham, Jonathan Oatis and William Mallard)

 Advertisement